Shoshone Municipal Pipeline

 - Began delivering water to the Northwest Rural Water District (NRWD).

 The capacity of the Water Treatment Plant is 16.5 MGD.
-It was projected to serve the area until 2010 when the plant can be expanded to 22 MGD which is projected to serve the area until 2030.
+That capacity was projected to serve the area until 2010 when the plant could have been expanded to 22 MGD, which was projected to serve the area until 2030.
+The current capacity is well below the engineer's original estimates, so no expansions have been done or are planned at this time.

 Raw Water Pipeline: